 During a baby’s naps, parents obsess to keep quiet (incidentally, is not the best tactic), but when a kid is awake few parents give much thought to the decibel level unless the crying gets super loud.
 That’s bad news for infants, who have delicate eardrums and can easily suffer future hearing loss in part due to aural childhood trauma.
-Put another way: The guy with the noise cancelling headphones on his kid at the concert is not being ridiculous — unless he’s in the mosh pit.
+Put another way: The guy with the noise-canceling headphones on his kid at the concert is not being ridiculous — unless he’s in the mosh pit.

 “When we talk about age-related hearing loss it really is compounded by exposure to noise over the course of one’s life,” explains Dr. Ian Windmill, Clinical Director of the Division of Audiology at Cincinnati Children’s Hospital.
 “So the early you start protecting your hearing, the better off your hearing is in the long term.”